 Trail Making Test: Training for cognitive flexibility

-The Trail Making Test trains cognitive flexibility, visual search and processing speed.
+The Trail Making Test trains cognitive flexibility, visual search, and processing speed.
 Learn how this classic exercise works.

 TMT-A (Numbers)

-TMT-B (Switch)
+TMT-B (Switching)

 Cooking

-Follow recipe, monitor multiple pots
+Follow a recipe, monitor multiple pots

 Driving

-Identify traffic signs, plan routes
+Look for traffic signs, plan routes

 Working

-Work through task lists, prioritize
+Work through task lists, set priorities

 Organizing